nirgn975/portfolio/src/pages/blog/2017/load-balancing-applications-with-haproxy-and-docker.md

 tags: ["development", "contribution", "docker", "haproxy", "load balance", "cloud", "devops", "nginx"]
 category: "tutorials"

-hiddenFromHomePage: false
-hiddenFromSearch: false

 featuredImage: "/posts/2017/load-balancing-applications-with-haproxy-and-docker/lets-start.webp"
 ---

 A tutorial for a real world docker use case.

-Recently I read a lot of articles about load balancing applications with Docker, Docker Compose, and Docker Swarm for my work.
+Recently I read a lot of articles about load balancing applications with [Docker](https://www.docker.com), Docker Compose, and Docker Swarm for my work.
 We have a couple of hundreds of instances and we need to manage them and do load balancing between them.

 There are a lot of articles about this topic, but sadly the use case they present is quit simple and because of that they really don’t help.
 Here is a couple of examples to what I mean: